 - (1) Between March 1 and June 1 of each year, a prime contractor must collect new valid Certificates of Reported Compliance for the current compliance year, as defined in section 2449(n), from all fleets that have an ongoing contract with the prime contractor as of March 1 of that year.
-Prime contractors must not write contracts to evade this requirement. - (2) Prime contractors shall only allow fleets with valid Certificates of Reported Compliance on the prime contractor's job sites. - (3) If the prime contractor discovers that any fleet intending to operate vehicles subject to this regulation for the prime contractor does not have a valid Certificate of Reported Compliance, as defined in section 2449(n), or if the prime contractor observes any noncompliant vehicles subject to the regulation on the prime contractor's job site, then the prime contractor must report the following information to CARB, for each fleet without a valid Certificate of Reported Compliance or each noncompliant vehicle, as applicable, within 5 business days of such discovery: - (A) The date on which the prime contractor discovered the fleet's lack of a valid Certificate of Reported Compliance or observed the noncompliant vehicle, - (B) The fleet's Responsible Party name, - (C) The fleet's business address, - (D) The fleet's business email, if known, - (E) The fleet's business phone number, if known, - (F) The DOORS ID of the fleet, if known, - (G) The location of the job site on which the fleet or the noncompliant vehicle is operating or had operated, if applicable, and - (H) A statement specifying whether the fleet or vehicle is continuing to operate at the job site, if applicable.
+Prime contractors must not write contracts to evade this requirement. - (2) Prime contractors shall only allow fleets with valid Certificates of Reported Compliance on the prime contractor's job sites. - (3) If the prime contractor discovers that any fleet intending to operate vehicles subject to this regulation for the prime contractor does not have a valid Certificate of Reported Compliance, as defined in section 2449(n), or if the prime contractor observes any noncompliant vehicles subject to the regulation on the prime contractor's job site, then the prime contractor must report the following information to CARB at https://calepacomplaints.secure.force.com/complaints/Complaint, or email dieselcomplaints@arb.ca.gov, for each fleet without a valid Certificate of Reported Compliance or each noncompliant vehicle, as applicable, within 5 business days of such discovery: - (A) The date on which the prime contractor discovered the fleet's lack of a valid Certificate of Reported Compliance or observed the noncompliant vehicle, - (B) The fleet's Responsible Party name, - (C) The fleet's business address, - (D) The fleet's business email, if known, - (E) The fleet's business phone number, if known, - (F) The DOORS fleet ID number of the fleet, if known, - (G) The location of the job site on which the fleet or the noncompliant vehicle is operating or had operated, if applicable, and - (H) A statement specifying whether the fleet or vehicle is continuing to operate at the job site, if applicable. - (4) Upon request by CARB, the prime contractor must immediately disclose to CARB the name and contact information of each responsible party for all vehicles subject to this regulation operating at the job site or for the prime contractor.

-- (4) Upon request by CARB, the prime contractor must immediately disclose to CARB the name and contact information of each responsible party for all vehicles subject to this regulation operating at the job site or for the prime contractor. - (5) The prime contractor shall prominently display signage, in lettering larger than size 14-point type, at each of the prime contractor's job sites, and in a conspicuous place where notices to employees are customarily posted at the job site or where there is employee foot traffic.
+- (5) The prime contractor shall prominently display signage for any project where vehicles subject to this regulation will operate for eight calendar days or more.
+The signage must be posted by the eighth calendar day from which the first vehicle operates.
+The signage will be in lettering larger than size 14-point type and displayed in a conspicuous place where notices to employees are customarily posted at the job site or where there is employee foot traffic.
 If one of the above locations is also viewable by the public, it should be posted at that location.
-The sign shall be posted by the eighth calendar day after the first day on which any vehicle subject to this regulation is operating at the job site.
 An exemption to this posting requirement is permitted if the operational time of a project is seven calendar days or less.
 The signage must include the following language, verbatim: - (A) "Who does the In-Use Off-Road Regulation Apply to?